HuiguangChu/weather-forecast/README.md

    .tesoconfig.test.json -> Configuration for jest test with typescript .husky -> Git hooks
 ```
-### Key customized components in common:
+### Higher-Order Components in common

 * **StyleText:** simple HOC to wrap the Text component where we can define customized font size,
   weight, family and color, more props can be extended.

-* **PageWithBackGroundImage:** simple HOC to with a background image,
-  it has a default ones, but can set anyone as you want

 * **GenericError:** simple HOC to show error message, has default error message,
  but can be a customized message/component

 * **Loading**: simple component to show loading message, default message is "Loading",
- can define customized message, possible to extend it as a HOC as well
+ can define customized message, possible to be extended as a HOC as well

+### Higher-Order Components in mobile

+* **PageWithBackGroundImage:** simple HOC to with a background image,
+  it has a default value, but can set to any as you want

 ### Mixins for flexBox and breakpoint in web

 * **flexBox** mixin: \